At Ian's Place - Part VIII, in which There is Melon and also f*bombing (you've been warned.)

 “He paints?
 Not surprising, really,” I answered.
 “He’s really smart.
 But no, he never said anything.
 You’re the first to see it.”
-My brain insisted on adding those last three words.

 “It’s incredible.
 Yeah, I think I’ll put the carpet back.
 I don’t know how much protection it’ll offer…” I could not decipher the math I saw on Ian’s face.
 I stuck with pragmatism, my safe place.

 “It’ll scuff anyway under there, but like I said – by design.
 I can always touch it up again later…” and I trailed off.
 Is later a thing?
 We built a world this afternoon, and we were tearing it down.
 Ian put his arm around me, pulled me close, kissed the top of my head and then loosened his hold in case I wanted to get away.
 I did, and I didn’t.
 I readjusted to a comfortable angle, still leaning against him a little.

 “Ask Phil to show you his work next time he’s over.”
 So there was that question answered - business as normal.
 Our normal was weird, or was it?
 “I’m just here to get some clothes; I got a flight to Minneapolis tonight.”

 I started laughing.
 Ian laughed, too.
 He squeezed my arm as he stood up.
 “I can get in a nap,” he said toward the room, and shuffled down the hall.